WarppAudio/warpp-audio-waapi-tools/Source/event-creation/README.md

 - For example, "Play_" will be added to event names to follow a consistent naming convention.

+- Here you can add the **$parent** wildcard to automatically add the name of the current work unit or folder to each event name.

 9. **Stop Events Naming**

 - This field defines the prefix for "Stop" events.

 - For example, Stop_ will be added to event names related to stopping playback.

+- Here you can add the **$parent** wildcard to automatically add the name of the current work unit or folder to each event name.

 10. **Source Name**